naomibuell/DATA607_Project3/README.md

 ### Data Source and Approach

 We use data on LinkedIn Data Analyst jobs listings from [Kaggle](https://www.kaggle.com/datasets/cedricaubin/linkedin-data-analyst-jobs-listings) (a CSV with 8,400+ rows of job titles, salaries, and descriptions) as our data source.

+This data set aims to answer the question using information for Data Analysts.
+The data comes from 2022 Linkedin job postings.
+It is common knowledge in the data science world that, since the industry is constantly evolving, the non-data-scientist view of the field is sometimes mislead.
+This is to say that there are many posts that are looking for what recruiters think of as a data analyst, but what we would consider data science.
+In the conclusion, we adress this again and explain our findings through this lens.

 First, we load it into our class Azure database using the Excel MySQL connector.
 From there, we normalize the table using SQL, and then clean, tidy, and analyze it in R.

 ## Setup